IBM-Cloud/docs/services/Cloudant/offerings/bluemix.md

 Finally,
 your instance finishes the hour and indeed the rest of month by dropping down to 28 GB.

-This pattern means the maximum number of GB above the plan allocation was 88 GB during hour 2 of day 3.
+This pattern means the maximum number of GB more than the plan allocation was 88 GB during hour 2 of day 3.
 For hour 03:00 of day 3,
-and for the rest of the month, your instance was 8 GB above the plan allocation.
+and for the rest of the month, your instance was 8 GB more than the plan allocation.

 Therefore,
 for hour 02:00 of day 3,